Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "I bet, but when you get it…" Wild chuckled and shook his head.
 "I envy you furry fuckers.
 If I could move that fast while keeping that low…"

 "And if I could *throw* that hard…" Bruuk replied.
 That was a trick he especially envied.
-The motion felt...unpracticed, maybe?
+The motion felt... unpracticed, maybe?
 It made Bruuk aware of supporting muscles in his shoulder he never really knew he had, but that was okay.
 He just had to figure out how to *train* those neglected muscles, and that would be one more item on the growing pile of things he was better at than those big, dumb, overly tall brownies that got all the Female attention.
 If he couldn’t tower like them and just win by default, then he’d just have to completely smoke them at *everything else.*

 And Wild was helping him along that path, too.
 Bruuk found his tail wagging.

 "You will!
 Just takes a bunch of practice.
-Now...shall we move on to sparring?"
+Now... shall we move on to sparring?"

 Their lifting and sparring sessions were, admittedly, Bruuk’s favorite part of the day.
 While Wild could run circles around him in the assault course, and it seemed every single time they went through there was more to learn, more possibilities to experience…